upbound/docs/content/reference/lifecycle.md

 Upbound fixes bugs in supported major releases and the latest minor release.
 Upbound backports only critical bugs (both functional and security) to older minor releases.

-### Official provider schedule

-Upbound releases new minor versions of Official providers on a roughly monthly cadence.

-For those with a Team tier or higher subscription, Upbound supports its Official providers for 12 months from the release date.
-Once the support window has lapsed, an unsupported provider version is accessible for another 6 months in the Upbound Marketplace.

-{{< hint "important" >}}
-The support window for Upbound official providers for AWS, Azure, AzureAD, and GCP on versions before v1.0.0 ends after 31 Jan 2025.
-{{< /hint >}}

-Refer to the [access and policies]({{<ref "../../providers/access-support-policies.md" >}}) of the Official providers for more details.

 ## Feature launch stages